Adi3ya/Adi3ya/README.md

 ### Hi Buddy 👋

 I really appreciate your time to know about me.
 I am an intern @Edureka in the domain of Web development.
 I am here to switch my carrier in the field of Web development because of the learning challenges and live changes reflecting in the web!
 I always have the thirst to learn new things on a daily basis and feel productive when put under challenging environment.
-Performing multitasks related to current work at a time or being busy and exhausted at the end of the day makes me feel good as it helps me to know my potential to the fullest.
+Performing multitasks related to current work at a time makes me feel good as it helps me to know my potential to the fullest.
 Currently I am focusing on front end technologies including HTML, CSS, JS, Bootstrap and my aim is to become a Full Stack Web Developer.
 Thanks for reading my info and be in touch to share knowledge in future!

 ![Visitor Count](https://profile-counter.glitch.me/Adi3ya/count.svg)